-Liquefaction Susceptibility of Gravels - Other than through correlation to shear wave velocity as described in Andrus and Stokoe (2000), no specific guidance regarding susceptibility of gravels to liquefaction is currently available.
+Liquefaction Susceptibility of Gravels.
+No specific guidance regarding susceptibility of gravels to liquefaction is currently available.
 The primary reason why gravels may not liquefy is that their high permeability frequently precludes the development of undrained conditions during and after earthquake loading.
 When bounded by lower permeability layers, however, gravels should be considered susceptible to liquefaction and their liquefaction potential evaluated.
 A gravel that contains sufficient sand to reduce its permeability to a level near that of the sand, even if not bounded by lower permeability layers, should also be considered susceptible to liquefaction and its liquefaction potential evaluated as such.
-Becker hammer testing and sampling, or sonic coring, could be useful for obtaining a representative sample of the sandy gravel that can be used to get an accurate soil gradation for assessing liquefaction potential.
-Downhole suspension logging (suspension logging in a mud rotary hole, not cased boring) should also be considered in such soils, as high quality $V{\rm s}$ testing can overcome the variation in SPT test results caused by the presence of gravels.
+Becker hammer testing and sampling could be useful for obtaining a representative sample of the sandy gravel that can be used to get an accurate soil gradation for assessing liquefaction potential.
+Downhole suspension logging (suspension logging in a mud rotary hole, not cased boring) should also be considered in such soils, as high quality V_s testing can overcome the variation in SPT test results caused by the presence of gravels.

-6-4.2.2 Determination of Whether or Not a Soil will Liquefy
+6.4.2.2 Assessment of Liquefaction Potential

 The most common method of assessing liquefaction involves the use of empirical methods (i.e., Simplified Procedures).
 These methods provide an estimate of liquefaction potential based on SPT blowcounts, CPT cone tip resistance, BPT blowcounts, or shear wave velocity.
-This type of analysis shall be conducted as a baseline evaluation, even when more rigorous methods are used.
+This type of analysis should be conducted as a baseline evaluation, even when more rigorous methods are used.
 More rigorous, nonlinear, dynamic, effective stress computer models may be used for site conditions or situations that are not modeled well by the simplified methods, subject to the approval of the State Geotechnical Engineer.
-For situations where simplified (empirical) procedures are not allowed (e.g., to assess liquefaction at depths greater than 50 to 80 ft as described in Section 6-1.2.3), these more rigorous computer models should be used, and independent peer review, as described in Section 6-3, of the results from these more rigorous computer models shall be conducted.

-Simplified Procedures - Procedures that should be used for evaluating liquefaction susceptibility using SPT, CPT, Vs, and BPT criteria are provided in Youd et al. (2001).
+Simplified Procedures.
+Procedures that should be used for evaluating liquefaction susceptibility using SPT, CPT, V_s , and BPT criteria are provided in Youd et al. (2001).
 Youd et al. summarize the consensus of the profession up to year 2000 regarding the use of the simplified (i.e., empirical) methods.
-Since the publication of this consensus paper, various other modifications to the consensus approach have been introduced, including those by Cetin et al. (2004), Moss et al. (2006), Boulanger and Idriss (2006, 2014), and Idriss and Boulanger (2008).
+Since the publication of this consensus paper, various other modifications to the consensus approach have been introduced, including those by Cetin et al. (2004), Moss et al. (2006), Boulanger and Idriss (2006), and Idriss and Boulanger (2008).
 These more recent modifications to these methods account for additions to the database on liquefaction, as well as refinements in the interpretation of case history data.
 The updated methods potentially offer improved estimates of liquefaction potential, and should be considered for use.
-National Academies of Sciences, Engineering, and Medicine (2016) provides the most recent consensus report on liquefaction and should be consulted to obtain the most up to date consensus guidance on this subject.

 The simplified procedures are based on comparing the cyclic resistance ratio (CRR) of a soil layer (i.e., the cyclic shear stress required to cause liquefaction) to the earthquake induced cyclic shear stress ratio (CSR).
-The CRR is a function of the soil relative density as represented by an index property measure (e.g., SPT blowcount), the fines content of the soil taken into account through the soil index property used, the in-situ vertical effective stress as represented by a factor $K{\sigma}$ , an earthquake magnitude scaling factor, and possibly other factors related to the geologic history of the soil.
+The CRR is a function of the soil relative density as represented by an index property measure (e.g., SPT blowcount), the fines content of the soil taken into account through the soil index property used, the in-situ vertical effective stress as represented by a factor K{σ} , an earthquake magnitude scaling factor, and possibly other factors related to the geologic history of the soil.
 The soil index properties are used to estimate liquefaction resistance based on empirical charts relating the resistance available to specific index properties (i.e., SPT, CPT, BPT or shear wave velocity values) and corrected to an equivalent magnitude of 7.5 using a magnitude scaling factor.
 The earthquake magnitude is used to empirically account for the duration of shaking or number of cycles.